hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

   p2p:
     # Listening address
     listenAddress: /ip4/127.0.0.1/tcp/20007
     # If empty, this is a P2P boostrap node.
-Otherwise, it contains the name of the FCS node that is a bootstrap node.
+Otherwise, it contains the name of the FSC node that is a bootstrap node.
-    # The name of the FCS node that is a bootstrap node must be set under fsc.endpoint.resolvers
+    # The name of the FSC node that is a bootstrap node must be set under fsc.endpoint.resolvers
     bootstrapNode: issuer
   # The Key-Value Store is used to store various information related to the FSC node
   kvs: